SHY FX

 Frequently Asked Questions

-Some of SHY FX's most popular songs include Roll The Dice (feat.
+SHY FX's most streamed songs include Roll The Dice (feat.
 Stamina MC & Lily Allen), Original Nuttah 25 (feat.
 IRAH) - Chase & Status Remix, Gold Dust - SHY FX Re-Edit.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.